Phony Farmers Logo

 Environmental and animal rights extremists are hoping to end modern animal agriculture and radically change food production in the United States.
 Their allies?
 Two groups that claim to advocate for farmers: Farm Action and the Organization for Competitive Markets.

-Farm Action.
 Founded by two former employees of the anti-meat Humane Society of the United States.
-While it has called itself a “a coalition of family-farmers and advocates,” half of the staff and board of Farm Action and its political arm are not actually farmers.
+While it has called itself a “a coalition of family-farmers and advocates,” half of the staff of Farm Action is not actually farmers.
 Numerous employees have backgrounds in leftwing politics.
 Farm Action is funded by leftwing activists.

 These groups do not speak for modern farmers.
 Real farmers don’t ally with extremists to attack other farmers.
 Read a detailed background on these groups below.